gferreira/fb-variable-values/docs/pages/reference/font-validator.md

 check results
 : ^
-  A list of color-coded check results for each selected source.
+  A list of color-coded check results for the current glyph in each selected source.

-  🟢 match
+  🟢 matching
-  🔴 does not match
+  🔴 not matching
   ⚪ missing